dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1492: Growing up involves establishing personal identity.
+### T1492: Developing identity is part of growing up.

 |Support|
 |---|